idhamkhaliq/malaria-colorspace-reproducibility/README.md

 5. obtain the repository URL/DOI;
 6. replace `<REPOSITORY_URL_OR_DOI>` in the manuscript/code-availability statement;
 7. do not modify the deposited release after DOI assignment—create a new version instead.

+## License

+This repository uses a mixed licensing model:

+- Software code: MIT License
+- Original documentation and derived research outputs: CC BY 4.0
+- Original malaria image dataset: not redistributed and not relicensed
+- Third-party materials retain their original licenses

+See the root `LICENSE` file for details.